Corleck Hill: Archaeology

-Human activity on Corleck Hill dates to the Neolithic period, as evidenced by a c.
-2500 BC passage grave that was dismantled in the 19th century to make way for farming land.
-The hill became a significant druidic site of worship during the Iron Age, and has been described as once being "the pulse of Ireland".
-It is one of six regions in Ulster where clusters of seemingly related Iron Age Celtic stone idols have been found.
-Other ancient objects from the broader area include the 1st century BC wooden Ralaghan Idol, (Note: The townland of Ralaghan is about 7 km south-east of Corleck Hill.) a small contemporary spherical stone head from the nearby townlands of Corravilla, and the Corraghy Heads.
+The area seems to have been an important pagan cult centre during the Iron Age, likely associated with the druids.
+It is one of six regions in Ulster where groups of seemingly related Iron Age Celtic stone idols have been found.
+Other ancient objects from the broader area include the 1st century BC wooden Ralaghan Idol, (Note: The townland of Ralaghan is about 7 km south-east of Corleck Hill.) and a small contemporary spherical stone head from the nearby townland of Corravilla.